wp-plugins/form-maker/readme.txt

 The [Form Maker](http://web-dorado.com/products/wordpress-form.html) is one of the best form creators in WordPress Plugin Directory.
 [WordPres Form Builder](http://web-dorado.com/products/wordpress-form.html) allows you to set all the parameters such as colors and fonts.
 The size of each element of the form can be set as well.
 [Form Maker](http://web-dorado.com/products/wordpress-form.html) is a modern and advanced tool for creating WordPress forms easily and fast.
 The back end interface of the [Form Maker](http://web-dorado.com/products/wordpress-form.html) is intuitive and user friendly which allows users far from scripting and programming to create forms.
 [WordPress Form](http://web-dorado.com/products/wordpress-form.html) handles small forms to complex form applications.
 That is why [Form Maker](http://web-dorado.com/products/wordpress-form.html) is ideally suited for beginners and also meets the needs of designers and experts.
-[WordPress Form  Maker](http://web-dorado.com/products/wordpress-form.html) can be used for creating contact, mailing list, survey, application, event registration and party invitation forms.
+[WordPress Form  Maker](http://web-dorado.com/products/wordpress-form.html) can be used for creating , mailing list, survey, application, event registration and party invitation forms.
 You can add Google map (*commercial version*) to your form using a simple user-friendly interface of the [Form Maker](http://web-dorado.com/products/wordpress-form.html).
 Also the desired address can be added in a few seconds using the address searching interface, or by filling in geographical coordinates (longitude and latitude).
 You can also drag the marker on the map using only the mouse.

-###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).
+###IMPORTANT: If you think you found a bug in Form Maker or have any problem or question concerning Form Maker, do not hesitate to  us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ###Features: